mlc-ai/mlc-llm/docs/get_started/mlc_chat_config.rst

 ``mlc-chat-config.json`` is required for both compile-time and runtime, hence serving two purposes:

-1. Specify how we compile a model (shown in :ref:`compile-models-via-MLC`), and
+1. Specify how we compile a model (shown in :ref:`compile-model-libraries`), and
 2. Specify conversation behavior in runtime.

 **This page focuses on the second purpose.** We explain the components of a chat